4/29/2025

 CFO

-I'd also add that the value proposition that Andy's developed over CoStar since its development is massively different today than it was right at inception, where it's primarily a broker product with lender, with the lease benchmark product that's coming, with STR.
-I mean, the value proposition, the ability to create additional revenue streams or compound the value is dramatically different.
+I'd also add that the value proposition that Andy's developed over CoStar, since the development is massively different today than it was right at inception, where it's primarily a broker product with lender, with the lease benchmark product that's coming, with STR.
+I mean, the value proposition, the ability to create additional revenue streams or compound sort of the value is dramatically different.
 So the model has also changed with Inners to our advantage as we roll out those products and expand TAMs as well.

 speaker